serhangursoy/VatesQuantum/README.md

 Right now, Grover's Algorithm in this state doesn't make much sense.
 However, we can create something useful and practical in upcoming years.
 I, myself, am not a real Quantum Researcher, I'm only a hobbyist.
-Hence, if you spot any problems or misguidence, please create an issue so we all can learn more about this unexplored realm.
+Hence, if you spot any problems or misguidance caused by me, please create an issue so we all can learn more about this unexplored Quantum realm.

 ## Authors

-Vates created by me however, Qiskit Terra is the work of [many people](https://github.com/Qiskit/qiskit-terra/graphs/contributors) who contribute to the project at different levels.
+Vates created by me, however, Qiskit Terra is the work of [many people](https://github.com/Qiskit/qiskit-terra/graphs/contributors) who contribute to the project at different levels.